 The binary options one touch put is a plain barrier option where the underlying has to only trade at or below the strike price for the strategy to immediately settle at 100.
 So, in the example of Figure 1 the CME Copper has to move to 3.7000 or lower for the binary options one touch put to immediately be triggered and settle at 100 with immediate liquidation of the position.

 This characteristic means that with the same strike, implied volatility and time to expiry a binary options one touch put will be twice the price of the European binary put option.
 Why?
-At the strike the one touch put will be worth 100, while the binary put option will be worth 50.
-At any time prior to expiry there would be the possibility of locking in a profit by buying the binary put option twice and selling the one-touch put once if the binary put options was offered at less than 50, and vice versa,
+At the strike, the one-touch put will be worth 100, while the binary put option will be worth 50.
+At any time prior to expiry, there would be the possibility of locking in a profit by buying the binary put option twice and selling the one-touch put once if the binary put options were offered at less than 50, and vice versa.

-Unfortunately financial markets are never quite so easy to take money from since at the strike the one touch put disappears having settled at 100, leaving the risk of having a binary put option to ‘leg out of’.
-Furthermore, there is additional risk if the position is short two binary put options and long one binary options one touch put, and the underlying price barrels down through the strike with no chance of the short binary put options being closed out at 50, e.g. on ‘the open’ the underlying price might gap down through the strike and hence any ‘arbitrage profits’ turn into losses.
+Unfortunately, financial markets are never quite so easy to make money from since at the strike the one-touch put disappears having settled at 100, leaving the risk of having a binary put option to ‘leg out of’.
+Furthermore, there is an additional risk if the position is short two binary put options and long one binary options one touch put, and the underlying price barrels down through the strike with no chance of the short binary put options being closed out at 50, e.g. on ‘the open’ the underlying price might gap down through the strike and hence any ‘arbitrage profits’ turn into losses.